 After visiting friends in Minnesota (actually Wisconsin), we continued the journey westward.
 We traveled northwest through Minnesota and spent the night in Valley City, North Dakota - not because there was anything to see there, but because we needed a place off the highway to camp for the night.
 It turned out to be kind of a funky little town - we even found an open-mic night at the ice cream parlor for a little entertainment.
-The next day we just drove and drove, trying to put on some miles to get us closer to our next featured destination in the Canadian Rockies.
-We crossed the border once again, this time into Saskatchewan and eventually camped at Buffalo Pound Provincial Park, just north of Moose Jaw.
-The landscape on this leg of the trip was monotonous, but beautiful in its own way, mostly wheat fields and pasture, with the occasional burst of sunflower fields in full bloom.

 From Moose Jaw we continued west, passing the highlight prairie towns of Swift Current and Medicine Hat.
 As we approached Calgary we kept anticipating our first glimpses of the Rockies, but were dumbfounded by the haze.
 At first we thought it was just a persistent fog that would not lift, but finally realized it was smoke from massive forest fires in British Columbia blowing smoke to the southeast.